Picovoice/rhino/demo/react-native/README.md

 ```

 Once the demo app has started, press the start button and utter a command to start inferring context.
-To see more details about the current context information, press the `Show Context`
+To see more details about the current context information, press the `Context Info`
 button in the top right corner of the app.